Municipalities of Switzerland

-There are 2,136 municipalities As of January 2025.
+There are 2,121 municipalities As of January 2025.
 Their populations range between several hundred thousand (Zürich), and a few dozen people (Kammersrohr, Bister), and their territory between 0.32 km² (Rivaz) and 439 km² (Scuol).

 History

 The beginnings of the modern municipality system date back to the Helvetic Republic.
 Under the Old Swiss Confederacy, citizenship was granted by each town and village to only residents.
 These citizens enjoyed access to community property and in some cases additional protection under the law.
 Additionally, the urban towns and the rural villages had differing rights and laws.
 The creation of a uniform Swiss citizenship, which applied equally for citizens of the old towns and their tenants and servants, led to conflict.
 The wealthier villagers and urban citizens held rights to forests, common land and other municipal property which they did not want to share with the "new citizens", who were generally poor.
 The compromise solution, which was written into the municipal laws of the Helvetic Republic, is still valid today.
 Two politically separate but often geographically similar organizations were created.
 The first, the so-called municipality, was a political community formed by election and its voting body consists of all resident citizens.
 However, the community land and property remained with the former local citizens who were gathered together into the Bürgergemeinde/bourgeoisie.
 During the Mediation era (1803–1814), and especially during the Restoration era (1814–1830), many of the gains toward uniform citizenship were lost.
 Many political municipalities were abolished and limits were placed on the exercise of political rights for everyone except the members of the Bürgergemeinde.
 In the Regeneration era (1830–1848), the liberal revolutions of the common people helped to restore some rights again in a few cantons.
 In other cantons, the Bürgergemeinden were able to maintain power as political communities.
-In the city of Zurich it was not until the Municipal Act of 1866 that the political municipality came back into existence.
+In the city of Zürich it was not until the Municipal Act of 1866 that the political municipality came back into existence.